r4yan2/kittens/README.md

 ## TF-IDF Recommendations

 Implemented the tf-idf recommendation method.
-Is performed by taking the tracks of the playlist as a whole, considering all tags and comparing them with the tracks to recommend
+It is performed by taking the tracks of the playlist as a whole, considering all tags and comparing them with the tracks to recommend

 ### TF-IDF (bad slow one)

 This consider every track of the playlist and make an average at the end.
-Is slower and score less that the first so for the moment is discarded
+It is slower and score less than the first, so for the moment is discarded

 ## Neighborhood based

-The ide is to restrict the selection of target tracks to the nearest neighborhood, selected by tdf-idfing the tags of the tracks of the playlists and selecting the playlist with the highest value of similarity
+The idea is to restrict the selection of target tracks to the nearest neighborhood, selected by tdf-idfing the tags of the tracks of the playlists and selecting the playlist with the highest value of similarity

+## Bayes Recommendations

+The idea is to implement the bayes classifier to make the recommendations.
+The probability to include a track into the playlist is computed by taking into account how many tags of the target track matches that on the playlist, and then the tracks with best results are recommended.

 ## Advanced Options